Probing homogeneity with standard candles: Discussions

 There are recent publications (c.f. \cite{Cardona2016,Wei2016,Wang2016}) using model-independent techniques like Gaussian process or the Bayesian hyper-parameters method to fit data.
 Since the multiple models we have are selected using step-wise regression and ranked using $\chi ^2$, it would be interesting to consider those methods as well.

-In addition, we may also consider the full 3-$D$ fit of the luminosity distance by extending our fitting method to a multi-dimensional version.
-In that case we may apply a density map reconstruction technique to recover the full-sky density map, and compare it directly to galaxy surveys like \TMPP and Cosmicflows-2, without depending on window averaging.
+In order to test the statistical significance of our results, we ran \COM{7100}\HWC{10000} Monte Carlo simulations assuming a homogeneous universe with \Planck cosmological parameters, with each simulation having the same number of data points as in F3, randomly generated with the same errors of the observational data in F3.